memgraph/docs/cypher-manual/clauses/match.md

 ### 3.2.
 Variable length relationships with multiple relationship types

-If variable lengths are used with multiple stacked up relationship types, `*minHops..maxHops` applies to any combination of relationships.
+If variable lengths are used with multiple stacked up relationship types, `*minHops..maxHops` applies to any combination of relationships:

 ```cypher
 MATCH ({ name: 'United Kingdom' })<-[:WORKING_IN|FRIENDS_WITH*1..2]-(P:Person)